bear-rsg/reconnect/content/pages/reports.md

 ### Curriculum Projects

-Text for RE:Connect reports and charts from R exports goes here
+Text for RE:Connect reports and charts from R exports go here